You can’t improve what you don’t measure. While we all know it’s true, KPIs, metrics, and goals are often hard to measure and keep a track of.

 And that’s why it’s key to measure your employees’ engagement.

 Plus, your team is comprised of many reps who interact with each other and form a collective.
 If one of them is off it’s likely the rest will follow.

 But the question is How do you actually measure employee engagement?

-Well, there are several options that are worth trying out.
+Well, several options are worth trying out.

 First is the simplest and all you have to do is ask questions such as “How meaningful is your work?”, “How much do your opinions about work matter to your supervisor?”, “Are you proud to be a member of your team?”.